turingschool/career-development-curriculum/module_four/interview_prep_resources.md

 * What made you switch from your prior career into programming?
 * Describe to me the steps you would take to build out a product.
 * Tell me how you solve a problem.
 * Describe your background.
 How did you get to where you are now?
-What was your previous career field.
+What was your previous career field?
 What did you like about it?
 What didn’t you like about it?
 Why coding?
 * Describe your time at Turing.
 What worked for you?
 What didn’t work for you?
 What was the structure of the program?
 * Describe your teamwork experience in a coding environment.
 How big of a team did you work with?
 * A lot of this job will be full-stack.
 Your experience is largely ____ (Back End, Front End).
 How do you feel like you’d be able to contribute to the team with only that experience?
 How comfortable are you with getting uncomfortable with a new language?